 From the early days of the society, it has encouraged the promotion of such events, large and small, by supplying them with Patronage – a package of prizes, rosettes, etc for competition among its members at those shows (which are open to all budgerigar fanciers, whether members or not), to enter as exhibitors.

-The Budgerigar Society gives an assortment of Patronage packages to some 130 shows within the UK culminating in its own World Championship Show held in Doncaster during September each year.
+The Budgerigar Society gives an assortment of Patronage packages to around 100 shows within the UK culminating in its own World Championship Show held in Doncaster during September each year.
 The Patronage offered by the society is probably the most sought after in the U.K. and is based on benched entries – the more birds benched the better the Patronage.
 Overseas patronage is offered to all affiliated parent bodies overseas.

 Judges at shows receiving Budgerigar Society patronage are trained under a 3-year programme and are required to judge to the procedures and standards of perfection laid down for exhibits by the Society.
 The hope is that this increasing quest for consistency promotes the confidence of our exhibiting membership in supporting patronage events throughout the country.